dauwhe/pdm/README.md

 ### EPUB

-This is the most interesting case, as we have a million or so existing documents, and a whole industry, to worry about.
+This is an interesting case, as we have a million or so existing documents, and a whole industry, to worry about.
 Here's an ordinary package file for a book: